overnest/strongdoc-docs/docs/docs/Getting Started.md

 If you do not have one, what you need to do depends on your role in your organization:

-### A. You are a **regular user**
+### A. Regular Users

-If you are a regular user, you need to ask your organization administrator to help you set up an account.
+If you are a regular user, your organization administrator must help you set up an account.
 They should give you:
 - A `userID`
 - A `password`
 - The `orgID` belonging to your organization

-### B. You are an **organization administrator**
+### B. Organization Administrator

-Again, this depends.
-If...

-#### I. You are not the first Administrator

-If you are an admin of your organization and do not have an account, contact an existing administrator create one for you.

-> **Warning**, if you are the only admin and you lose your credentials,
-> please contact us for assistance.
->
+For the first administrator of the organization, the administrator account is created with the organization.
+Subsequent administrator accounts need to be provisioned by existing administrators of the organization.